-The Michigan Natural Features Inventory (MNFI) considers Great Lakes wooded dune (or beach ridge) and swale complex as a distinct natural community in Michigan because of the unique assemblage of physiographic, soil. and vegetative components that provide high guality habitat for numerous shoreline species.
-The MNFI ranks the Great Lakes complex as a rare to uncommon community both statewide and globally.
-There are landscapes of similar geologic origin along oceans and seas, but plant and animal communities of the Great Lakes complex are unique, and much of the Great Lakes landscape has been destroyed by development and hydrology alterations.
+The Michigan Natural Features Inventory (MNFI) considers Great Lakes wooded dune (or beach ridge) and swale complex as a distinct nati community in Michigan because of the unic assemblage of physiographic, soil. vegetative components that provide high qua habitat for numerous shoreline species.
+MNFI ranks the Great Lakes complex as a r to uncommon community both statewide a globally.
+There are landscapes of sirr geologic origin along oceans and seas, but p and animal communities of the Great La complex are unique, and much of the Gr Lakes landscape has been destroyed development and hydrology alterations.

-The primary soil type of the beach ridge and swale landscape in Saint Clair County is Wainola-Tobico complex.
-About half of this soil complex is somewhat poorly drained Wainola fine sand forming the upland beach ridges.
-The other half is very poorly drained Tobico mucky fine sand and pure muck in the wetland swales between the ridges.
+The primary soil type of the beach ridge is swale landscape in Saint Clair County Wainola-Tobico complex.
+About half of this complex is somewhat poorly drained Wair fine sand forming the upland beach ridges. other half is very poorly drained Tobico mu fine sand and pure muck in the wetland swa between the ridges.
 The Tobico mucky fine sand portion of the complex is a hydric soil.
-This soil complex is restricted in Saint Clair County to a narrow strip along Lake Huron in Fort Gratiot and Burtchville Townships, covering only about 0.7% of the county in 1970 when soil survey data was compiled.
+This soil comple restricted in Saint Clair County to a narrow strip along Lake Huron in Fort Gratiot and Burtchville Townsh covering only about 0.7% of the county in 1970 when soil survey data was compiled.

 Today, significantly less of this unique shoreline community remains intact.
 What remains of the landscape in Fort Gratiot and Burtchville is the only significant occurrence from Ohio up to the tip of the Thumb where there is a similar formation at Port Crescent State Park and Sleeper State Park, and along other parts of Saginaw Bay.
 In Saint Clair County, the sand ridges average about 3 to 4 feet above the adjoining swales.
 The largest and oldest beach ridge runs continuously along the western limit of the landscape, furthest inland from Lake Huron.
 Although much of it has been mined out, this big sand ridge is still intact through Lakeside Cemetery and into Port Huron near the Blue Water Bridges where it is over 500 feet wide and up to 15 feet high.
-The largest relatively intact portion of the complex in Saint Clair County is now limited to an approximately 4-mile long strip of forest tracts averaging about oneguarter mile wide.
+The largest relatively intact portion of the complex in Saint Clair County is now limited to an approximately 4-mile long strip of forest tracts averaging about onequarter mile wide.
 It is critical to protect and restore what remains before it becomes less of a coastal ecosystem and more a patchwork of unsustainable remnants.